Conditional Create

 What if you want to post data to a FHIR server, but only create a new resource if it doesn’t already exist?

 This is a common use case in FHIR, for example when working with wearable devices or remote monitoring systems that continuously send observations to a server.
-Without safeguards, this can lead to duplicate Patient records.
+Without safeguards, this can lead to the creation of duplicate Patient records.

 The best way to implement this is by using conditional create, which ensures that you don’t create duplicate resources while still associating new observations with existing resources.

-1. Create a Patient conditionally if they don’t exist
+1. Create a Patient conditionally if it doesn’t already exist

 2. Associate an Observation with the Patient